meemknight/gl3d/README.md

 # gl3d
-- Still in working progress (the proper for the user is not ready)
+- Still in working progress (the proper api for the users is not ready)

 ![](https://github.com/meemknight/photos/blob/master/gl3d1.png)